2i2c-org/docs/contribute/overview.md

 ## Writing documentation

-When adding new documentation, follow our {ref}`mvp` guidelines to ensure pages are actionable and value-focused.
+When adding new documentation, follow our [](#mvp) guidelines to ensure pages are actionable and value-focused.